-Microsoft Exchange Server 2010 is the latest launch touching the new levels of reliable features to enhance your performance simplifying your administration, further secure your communications and geared up with features to provide more mobility.
+Microsoft Exchange Server 2010 is the latest launch touching the new levels of reliable features to enhance your performance simplify your administration, further secure your communications, and gear up with features to provide more mobility.
 It not only provides a platform to use the latest features but also caters to your cost reduction initiatives.
-Its a part of Windows Hosting.
+It’s a part of Windows Hosting.

 Some of the key features of Microsoft Exchange Server 2010 are mentioned below :